 Royal Roads Bachelor of Business Administration focuses on social impact

 The workshop took place in November 2017.
-Members of the BBA Steering Committee , facilitated by Brian Belcher, Rachel Claus and Rachel Davel, used a ToC framework to articulate a roadmap of the diverse ways in which the BBA program aims to achieve social impact.
-The Theory of Change identified four interconnected pathways through which the BBA program pursues this aim: i) a marketing, recruitment, and admission pathway; ii) a teaching and mentorship pathway; iii) a faculty scholarship and engagement pathway; and iv)an institutional change pathway.
+Members of the BBA Steering Committee, facilitated by Brian Belcher, Rachel Claus, and Rachel Davel, used a Theory of Change framework to articulate a roadmap of the diverse ways in which the BBA program aims to achieve social impact.
+The Theory of Change identified four interconnected pathways through which the BBA program pursues this aim: i) a marketing, recruitment, and admission pathway; ii) a teaching and mentorship pathway; iii) a faculty scholarship and engagement pathway; and iv) an institutional change pathway.
 The marketing strategy intends to attract students with the aptitude and interest in sustainable change for business, and enhance the reputation of the BBA program and the University.
-The overall program strategy focuses on curriculum and teaching oriented around the intended learning outcomes for students, as well as fostering attitudes toward sustainability that will guide students’ everyday behavior and that they will practice in their future careers.
+The overall program strategy focuses on curriculum and teaching oriented around intended learning outcomes for students, as well as fostering attitudes toward sustainability that will guide students’ everyday behavior and influence their practice in future careers.
 The BBA program aims to support its faculty to engage in research and collaborate with external actors, such as First Nations and Chambers of Commerce, as well as with other departments in the University through the development of crossover courses.